Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 6. Streamlining Form Module Coding Part-Six.

-7. Streamlining Form Module Coding Part-Seven.
+7. Streamlining Form Module Coding Part Seven.

 In this session of our Tutorial on the Title topic, we will learn the following tricks:

-1. Usage of Data Table.
+1. Usage of the Data Table.

 2. Collection Object replaces the Object Array.